Belmont University: Main campus (Nashville)

+Belmont is located in an urban setting near Nashville's Midtown district, with the campus sandwiched by the Hillsboro-West End, Music Row, Edgehill, and Belmont-Hillsboro neighborhoods.
+Within a reasonable walk of the university are commercial areas 12South and Hillsboro Village.

 In June 2006, Belmont opened the $18 million Gordon E. Inman Center that houses the Gordon E. Inman College of Health Sciences and Nursing.
 The building has three stories of classroom space that contain learning labs equipped with Sim Man mannequins that respond to the actions of the nursing students.
-There are classrooms for adult and pediatric occupational therapy, maternity and neonatal care complete with Sim Man babies and a birthing Sim Woman, orthopedics lab, and many classrooms of various sizes.
+There are classrooms for adult and pediatric occupational therapy, maternity and neonatal care complete with Sim Man babies and a birthing Sim Woman, an orthopedics lab, and many classrooms of various sizes.

 Belmont houses the Curb Event Center, a 5000-seat multi-purpose arena, which is used for basketball games, concerts, and other events like the 2006, 2007 and 2008 CMT Awards, and the 2008 Presidential Debate.
 The facility is connected to the Beaman Student Life Center and Maddox Grand Atrium—collectively, a $52 million development.

 In 2015, the university opened its R. Milton and Denice Johnson Center, home to Belmont's Curb College, Department of Media Studies, Motion Pictures and Harrington Place Dining.

 Regional campus

-"Williamson Center" in suburban Franklin, Tennessee.
-This center for professional education and corporate meetings opened in January 2015.
-It includes classrooms for Belmont's adult degree, professional, and continuing education programs.
+"Williamson Center" in suburban Franklin, Tennessee, opened in January 2015.
+This center for professional education and corporate meetings includes classrooms for Belmont's adult degree, professional, and continuing education programs.
 It also provides space for area businesses to lease for events and meetings.
 This facility replaced the university's first center in Cool Springs, which had opened in 2002 on Seaboard Lane.